How to Soothe and Strengthen Sensitive Skin

 Chemical sunscreens are a known trigger for finicky, reactive skin.
 Look for non-irritating UV-blocking physical shields formulated with titanium and/or zinc oxide.

-The go-tos for stressed-out skin are glycerin, niacinamide, hydration-boosting hyaluronic and polyglutamic acids, healing ceramides, anti-inflammatory licorice, aloe vera, colloidal oatmeal, and plant-based, fatty acid-rich natural lipids like squalane, and evening primrose, rose hip, apricot kernel, and jojoba oils.
+The best ingredients for sensitive skin include glycerin, niacinamide, hydration-boosting hyaluronic and polyglutamic acids, healing ceramides, anti-inflammatory licorice, aloe vera, colloidal oatmeal, and plant-based, fatty acid-rich natural lipids like squalane, and evening primrose, rose hip, apricot kernel, and jojoba oils.
 Pre and probiotics are great options that can help rebalance and strengthen the microbiome, and antioxidant-spiked products can soothe and protect.

-A healthy barrier is critical for happy, resilient skin.
-The best way to keep it strong?These are the three golden rules that help keep sensitive skin at bay: don’t cleanse more than twice a day, don’t over-use chemical exfoliators (once or twice a week is plenty) and hydrate daily even if you have oily skin.
+A healthy barrier is critical for resilient skin.
+To support your barrier and keep it strong, follow these three golden rules: don’t cleanse more than twice a day, don’t over-use chemical exfoliators (once or twice a week is plenty) and hydrate daily even if you have oily skin.

 Leave a comment